Is Gelatin Good for You? Why Do You Need Mankind’s Most Ancient Superfood?

 Hydrolyzed collagen contains 18 essential amino acids, including the very important proline, glycine, and hydroxyproline.
 Studies have shown that orally ingested hydrolyzed collagen rises the density of collagen in the human skin, which eventually results in improved smoothness, moisture, and skin elasticity.

-Another benefit of hydrolyzed collagen is that is works well for preventing skin damage from UVA and UVB sunlight exposure.
+Another hydrolyzed collagen benefits is that is works well for preventing skin damage from UVA and UVB sunlight exposure.
 The substance also raises the levels of skin collagen types I and IV, which possibly lessens the aging changes in the skin.
 The results of a study published by Michael Schunck et al. in the Journal of Medicinal Food in 2015 show that ingesting hydrolyzed collagen on a regular basis leads to an improvement of the skin in the case of women suffering from moderate cases of cellulite.

 Moreover, hydrolyzed collagen is shown to act as an internal sunscreen, which means by consuming it, you can protect yourself from UVA and UVB rays.
 This is particularly important for those who do not have the habit of using sunscreen protection on a daily basis.